Itish2003/Cortex_Mentor/README.md

 ```

 ### 2. Run Local Infrastructure
-In three separate terminals, start the required services:
+In separate terminals, start the required services:

 **Terminal 1: Start Redis**
 (If you installed with Homebrew and it's not already running)